Bluebird Stories

 Road testing the Bluebird U 1800SSS-E and 1800SSS-L Hardtops

 The Bluebird U (610 series), which was announced and released on August 10th, is positioned as a premium model above the existing 510 series (the coupe has been discontinued; only the sedan remains).
-In other words, its relationship to the 510 is similar to that of the Mark II and the Corona.
-The powertrain and other mechanical components are largely carried over from the 510 series, with minor improvements; it is the 610’s body that has been completely redesigned.
+In other words, its relationship to the 510 is similar to that between the Mark II and the Corona.
+The powertrain and other mechanical components are largely carried over from the 510 series, with minor improvements; it is in the body that the 610 has been completely redesigned.

 Publication: Car Graphic